 Save, Pin or Bookmark this Malibu Visitors Guide so that you can access it as you plan your trip to California!

 Walking the Malibu Pier is the #1 item on our Things To Do Malibu list.
 The pier is one of the most popular, most loved and most recognizable Malibu tourist attractions.

-Built in 1905, the wooden-planked pier has a long history as an icon of the region.
+Built in 1905, the wooden-planked pier has a long history and is an icon of the region.
 Originally built to accommodate shipments of produce and other goods, the pier opened to the public in 1934.
 Throughout the years, ownership changed, shops opened and closed – as did a slew of various restaurants.